-A student's faculty advisor is his/her primary source of contact and communication with the program.
-Therefore, faculty encourage students to form effective, professional relationships with their faculty advisor.
-In view of the number of students in the Counselor Education Program, a major portion falls upon the student to be responsible for the formation of such a relationship with their advisor.
-Faculty encourage students to show initiative in getting to know their advisor.
+A student's assigned advisor and other track program faculty is a primary source of contact and communication with the program.
+Therefore, faculty encourage students to form effective, professional relationships with their faculty members.
+In view of the number of students in the Counselor Education Program, a major portion falls upon the student to be responsible for the formation of advising relationships with program faculty.
+Frequent advising and informational meetings are offered by program track faculty and students are required to attend.
+Faculty encourage students to show initiative in getting to know their program faculty and reaching out for advisement.

-Students are strongly urged to meet with their faculty advisor no later than mid-term of their first semester of enrollment to develop a Planned Program of graduate study and to continue to consult with their advisor throughout their period of graduate study.
+Student meetings are strongly encouraged no later than mid-term of their first semester of enrollment to develop a Planned Program of graduate study and to continue to consult with their program faculty throughout their period of graduate study.
+Planned program meetings will be held for each track in the first semester of the program, and informational meetings will be held at least once in the fall and spring semesters.